 Additionally, you should ensure that no other objects are inside the sleeping space of your infant.
 This includes blankets, pillows, toys, and other baby products.

-Memory foam can bring a lot of benefits for comfortable sleep.
+Memory foam mattresses can bring a lot of benefits for comfortable sleep, whether on a crib, floor bed, or Montessori bed.
 The feedback regarding its effectiveness is more positive than not.

 It’s not surprising for parents to question if memory foam is hazardous for their baby.